 “Top Executives' Ancestral Characteristics and Firm Outcomes,” co-authored with Yuqing Zhou

 “Roots of Intolerance: Impact of Religious Missions on Modern Anti-Gay Sentiments in Sub-Saharan Africa,” co-authored with Maxim Ananyev

 “Political Economy of Private Prisons in the United States”

 “Does Language Matter in Economic Behavior?
 Eliciting Language Effects from an Experiment with Bilinguals,” co-authored with Stefano Fiorin, Vasily Korovkin and Yuan Tian

 “Abolishment of Harmful Practices: A Comparison of Foot-binding and Female Genital Mutilation,” co-authored with Lingwei Wu

 Book Chapters and Policy Papers:

 Abstract: In this chapter, we explain the amazing efficiency of the “TV mobilization” of the past two or three years.
-We will not focus, however, on the linguistic, psychological or other effects of the government propaganda; we will instead look into various aspects and mechanisms of the government media policy; its development over time; the broad range of methods the government has used to achieve control over the media operation.
-We will examine concrete cases illustrating various stages, events and phenomena; we will cite journalists, editors and media organizers who have been (or were) part of this process.
-We will provide rigorous analysis of the quantitative data illustrating the effect of media controls on shaping the public opinion.
-Finally, we will look at how the Russian TV industry adjusts to the new, “network” audiences and the rapid progress of communications technologies.
+We do not focus, however, on the linguistic, psychological or other effects of the government propaganda; we instead look into various aspects and mechanisms of the government media policy; its development over time; the broad range of methods the government has used to achieve control over the media operation.
+We examine concrete cases illustrating various stages, events and phenomena; we will cite journalists, editors and media organizers who have been (or were) part of this process.
+We provide rigorous analysis of the quantitative data illustrating the effect of media controls on shaping the public opinion.
+Finally, we look at how the Russian TV industry adjusts to the new, “network” audiences and the rapid progress of communications technologies.